yarahal/machine-learning/README.md

 # Machine Learning Algorithms

-Python implementations of some machine learning algorithms.
+This repository presents basic (not necessarily optimal) implementations of some machine learning algorithms.
 Currently includes:

 - Linear Regression